 Untraceable stars Diane Lane as FBI Special Agent Jennifer Marsh trying to catch a serial killer, who kills people on the basis of the number of hits received by his website called, KillWithMe.com.
 Directed by Gregory Hoblit, the film is an American thriller movie that has the elements of serial killings blended with computer hacking skills.

-Swordfish is a 2001 Hollywood crime thriller starring Hugh Jackman, Halle Berry and John Travolta in the lead roles.
+Swordfish is a 2001 Hollywood crime thriller starring Hugh Jackman, Halle Berry, and John Travolta in the lead roles.
 This film is directed by Dominic Sena and revolves around an ex-con and computer hacker Stanley Jobson, portrayed by Hugh Jackman, who is forced to help with a bank robbery with his computer hacking skills.
-Swordfish is one of the best Hollywood film on Cyber crimes.
+Swordfish is one of the best Hollywood films on Cybercrimes.

 The Social Network